EddyA/bomberblind/README.md

 ## Crédits
 - Game by **Eddy ALBERT** (eddy.albert@gmail.com).
-- Map sprites from *The Legend of Zelda: A link to the Past (Nintendo)*.
+- Map sprites from *The Legend of Zelda: A link to the Past (Nintendo), ripped by Eddy ALBERT.
 - Bomber sprites from *Saturn Bomberman (Hudson Soft)*, ripped by Ragey on www.spriters-resource.com.
 - Enemies sprites from *Bomberman Jetters: Densetsu no Bomberman (Hudson Soft)*, ripped by Mighty Jetters on www.spriters-resource.com.
 - Ascii sprites from *Metal Slug Mobile 3 (SNK/Playmore)*, ripped by Maneko on www.spritedatabase.net.